 Always consider the value of backlinks whenever your PR team is distributing content.
 Work alongside PR to ensure SEO is embedded with activity, such as a product launch or newsworthy coverage of your brand.

 You’ll want to ensure PR understands ‘good/great’ from an SEO POV rather than readership (e.g. educating the team about ‘dofollow’ versus ‘nofollow’ links).
 Another SEO ‘hack’ used by PR teams for several big brands is referring to themselves as “company.com” for circumstances where a CMS automatically converts website addresses into HREF links.

 We’ve experienced painful situations when attempting to integrate digital with PR often becomes a thankless task: bludgeoning a journalist to death with a story about your company’s latest product release isn’t always effective.

-At Blue Array, we’ve solved this struggle to some extent by creating a digital PR service called Press Pull.
+At Blue Array, we’ve solved this struggle to some extent by creating a digital PR service.
 This pairs publishers already on the lookout for commentary on a particular story with your brand, that may be able to cover an aspect of it via expert commentary in that area.

 3. Guest blogging – Priority Level: 3

 Guest blogging is a great opportunity for driving traffic and obtaining backlinks, again, if done in the right way.